CodeDriven-Web-and-Mobile/GameMatch/data-deletion-policy.md

 ---

 ## 6. Data Download Requests
-Before requesting deletion, you may request a copy of your account information by emailing **support@gamematch.app**.
+Before requesting deletion, you may request a copy of your account information by emailing **nallataifeh@gmail.com**.
 We will provide a machine-readable export of available data within a reasonable timeframe.

 ---